tezoscommunity/FAQ/Compile_Mainnet.md

 (If you're on **MacOS**, you can start here.)

 Install OPAM utility needed to build the OCaml code.
-Version 2.0.0 or later of opam is required.
+Version 2.0.x of opam is required.
 See https://opam.ocaml.org/doc/Install.html for alternative installation steps.

 ### Opam installation: